 At this point, the most readily available Regions small business loan options are SBA loans, which come with lengthy application processes and strict qualification standards.

 To help you determine whether Regions small business loans are the best for you, it’s worth taking a quick review of how SBA loans work before diving into the various options available through Regions Bank.

 The vast majority of Regions small business loan options are found through loan programs offered through the U.S. Small Business Administration.
 So, before you consider the pros and cons of Regions small business loans, it’s important to first understand how the borrowing process works with SBA loans in general.

 The U.S. Small Business Administration is a government agency dedicated to helping small businesses gain access to the funds needed to support growth and expansion.
 However, contrary to what many people assume, the SBA itself does not actually make loans directly to business owners.
-Instead, it partners with banks and other trusted lenders—including Regions—to share the risk involved in lending money to a new or growing business.
+Instead, it partners with banks and other trusted lenders—including Regions Bank—to share the risk involved in lending money to a new or growing business.

 Keep in mind that all SBA loans come with a lengthy and involved application process—so if you are in a hurry, an SBA loan is not the product for you.

-The typical applicant for the Regions Small Business Loan has a growing business that has demonstrated the ability to create sufficient cash flow to meet its ongoing debt obligations.
+The typical applicant for a Regions small business loan has a growing business that has demonstrated the ability to create sufficient cash flow to meet its ongoing debt obligations.
 For you, the owner, this means you are generating enough profit to meet the business’s day to day operating needs, but not necessarily in large enough amounts to finance your next significant business purchase.

 In order to meet this need, Regions Bank offers SBA loans for various purposes.
 Options include the SBA 7(a) loan for startups and small business loans, the CDC/504 loan for large purchases including real estate, and the SBA Express Loan, which addresses smaller loans with a quicker processing time.